jccrosby/smart-ai-adoption/slides.md

 <!--
+The L.E.A.P.
+Framework

-1. Keeping the six core principles in mind, lead me to the LEAP framework:
+1. The six core principles, lead me to the framework I'd like ot share - LEAP
+2. It's "four-ish" steps that
-   1. It is focused on maximizing value while mitigating risks.
+   1. Focus on maximizing value while mitigating risks.
-   2. It encourages iterative progress and critical evaluation.
+   2. Encourage iterative progress and critical evaluation.
-   3. It emphasizes measurement and learning from _successes_ AND _failures_.
+   3. Emphasize measurement and learning from _successes_ AND _failures_.
-   4. It provides a sustainable and flexible process that can
+   4. And provides a sustainable and flexible process that can
       1. Be applied at any level of an organization
       2. Adapted to fit specific needs.

-In short, It's a structured repeatable way to help navigate AI adoption.
+In short, It's a structured, repeatable way to help navigate AI adoption.

 Let's break down the specific steps.
 -->